stanwood/ui_testing_android/README.md

           "view['@button'].click", // click on button defined by resource ID "sleep",
           "snapshot",
-          "view['text'].setText['12345']", // set text on text field defined by its text "sleep",
+          "view['text with a dot\\.
+Do not forget to escape!'].setText['12345']", // set text on text field defined by its text
+          "sleep",
           "snapshot"
         ]